Independent coordination for medical treatment in Thailand

 What's Included in a Medical Trip

 Your care coordinator handles hospital transfers, surgery scheduling, interpreter services if needed, and all follow-up appointments.
-The surgical quote covers surgeon fees, anaesthesia, hospital stay, pathology, and aftercare.
+The package price covers surgeon fees, anaesthesia, theatre and one night in hospital.
+Pre-operative clearance, laboratory work and the pathology report on the gallbladder are billed separately, and we set those out for you before you commit.
 Flights and accommodation are arranged separately, but your coordinator can recommend nearby hotels and help with bookings.

 Recovery in Bangkok vs Phuket